Last Updated on September 14, 2022 by Morgan Beard

 This ASC 842 transition will require a heavy lift from accounting departments.
 In practical terms, the new lease accounting standards will mean that more of a company’s contracts will be considered as leases or that they will be judged to contain leases.
 The standards will also demand that the data and processes associated with these contracts be transparently reported.

 This means that companies will need to spend the next few months identifying leases, collecting the data from these leases, and using lease accounting software to assess their inventory of contracts against the new right-of-use asset standards.
+Companies with large lease portfolios will need to find embedded leases.

 Accounting teams will need to take a comprehensive index of assets — even to the point of reviewing outsourced agreements and third-party data — to figure out if contracts contain leases.
 For many companies, this will mean investing in extra administrative support and lease accounting software in order to make sure they’re fulfilling their reporting obligations and FASB ASC 842 compliance.